 One of the highest lakes in the world is the Gurudongmar Lake, located in the northern part of Sikkim.
-It is a fresh water lake which remains frozen during the winter months.
-During the summer months, you can feats your eyes on azure waters which work as a perfect contrast to the surrounding rugged terrain.
+It is a freshwater lake which remains frozen during the winter months.
+During the summer months, you can feast your eyes on azure waters which work as a perfect contrast to the surrounding rugged terrain.
 You can catch glimpses of Kanchenjunga from the lake which are ideal for a photo-op.

 18. Trip to Nathu La Pass